dekoder/secframe/content/redforest/phase1/adminaccounts/tiers.md

 ### What are tiers?

-In the post [Administrative Accounts](/redforest/phase1/adminaccounts/) best practices for administrator accounts is  described in detail.
-After understanding the process of when a person gets a separate administrative account, "What type of resources do administrators have access to?" needs to be answered.

 Microsoft has a methodology called Tiered Administration.
 Microsoft Services assists many companies across the globe respond to security breaches and incidents.
-The best and the brightest of the various cross industry Microsoft teams discussed how companies were being breached, and how Microsoft designs solutions to secure post incidents.
+The best and the brightest of various Microsoft teams discussed how companies were being breached, and how Microsoft designs solutions to secure post incidents.

-A major process to start securing your organization, starts by segmenting users from administrators.
+To respond to incidents, Microsoft created Tiers: a method to segment an Active directory domain to protect the privileged identities.
+Start securing your organization, starts by segmenting users from administrators.

-#### Segmentation doesn't stop there
+In the post [Administrative Accounts](/redforest/phase1/adminaccounts/) best practices for administrator accounts is  described in detail.
+After understanding the process of when a person gets a separate administrative account, understand what resources people access. for that we...

+#### Dive into Tiers

 There are different levels of administrator access.
 Administrators have different accounts based on the resources they access.